 Today's History Trivia for October 28

-312 Battle of the Milvian Bridge - Emperor Constantine's Conversion to Christianity Constantine wins the battle an converts to Christianity.
+Constantine wins the Battle of the Milvian Bridge and converts to Christianity.
 According to some accounts, he received instructions in a dream to paint the Christian monogram on his troops' shields, thus fighting the battle in the name of the Christian God.
 Other accounts say he saw a cross in the heaven bearing the expression "In this sign conquer."
 The Arch of Constantine, celebrating this victory, attributes Constantine's success to divine intervention; however, it does not display any overtly Christian symbolism.

 1993 Cheeky education The president of Columbia's largest university, National University, "moons" his audience in response to being interrupted by students during a speech.